jrichard8/mgit/README.md

 ### Usage
-    --list-branch or -l : list all branches for all projects --list-project-for-branch or -p : list all projects for a given branch --switch-all or -s : switch all project on a given local branch, no branch creation python mgit.py --list-branch
+    --list-branch or -l : list all branches for all projects --list-project-for-branch or -p : list all projects for a given branch "--switch-all or -s : switch all project on a given branch (local first, remote else), no branch creation" python mgit.py --list-branch
     python mgit.py --list-project-for-branch feature/TH-0000
     python mgit.py --switch-all feature/TH-0000